teksah/work-time-report-app/README.md

 Then, you can then access application here: [http://localhost:8080/](http://localhost:8080/)<br>
-With credentials USERNAME: antoni - PASSWORD: antoni
+username: antoni - password: antoni - with user role <br>
+username: jaroslaw - password: jaroslaw - with user role